Dr. Jones charges $200 per hour for all assessment and treatment services. His fees are reimbursable through all extended health insurance providers.

 - Optimization of physical factors, including sleep, nutrition/hydration, and exercise

-- Optimization of task and environmental factors at work, school and hom
+- Optimization of task and environmental factors at work, school and home

-- Executive function skills training in three main areas:
+- skills training in three main areas of executive function:

 - Meta-cognitive skills training for specific study or work tasks